multiprocessio/datastation-documentation/0.9.0/Panels/HTTP_Panels.md

 # HTTP Panels

-These panels allow you to making API requests.
+HTTP panels allow you to make API requests.
 You can make GET, POST, PUT, HEAD, or DELETE requests.

 # Macros